jplind79/RCAT/docs/source/config.rst

             model = {
                'fpath': '/path/to/model/data',
+               'grid type': 'reg', 'grid name': 'FPS-ALPS3',
                'start year': 1998, 'end year': 2000, 'months': [1,2,3,4,5,6,7,8,9,10,11,12]
             }

+         Here you also set a couple of grid specifications - namely *grid type* and *grid name*.
+Grid type defines the type of grid the model data is currently on;
+         it can be set to either *rot* or *reg*.
+The former means that model data is on a rotated grid and the latter that it is on a non-rotated grid (i.e. regular, rectilinear, curvilinear).
+If data is on rotated grid RCAT will de-rotate the grid.
+However, it requires that model files include coordinate variables in accordance with CF conventions - *rlon*/*rlat* for longitudes and latitudes as well as the variable *rotated_pole* with attributes *grid_north_pole_longitude* and
+         *grid_north_pole_latitude*.
+Grid name is a user defined label for the grid.
+If data is to be remapped to this model grid, the output filenames from RCAT analysis will include this specified grid name.

          Here's another example comparing two models: